Cyber Security Month is here and we’re kicking off with some simple tips that you can follow in order to protect your business online.

-Back it up or lose it all.
+Back it up – don’t risk losing it all

-Set Permissions and limit Access
+Set permissions and limit access

+You should restrict and limit access to within your IT systems – not every employee will need access to every file.
+By allowing anyone to access personal information or accounts you’re opening yourself up as an easy target.
 Consider what access or information each of your employee’s need for their role and give them the relevant permissions.
 First, restrict employee permissions and secondly limit access.
 This will help to protect your business against unauthorised access to company devices, accounts and data, and ultimately a security breach.